 Those noncitizens who do not wish to contend their immigration status are required to have their names listed on a noncontending family members listing, signed by the head, spouse, or cohead (regardless of citizenship status), indicating their ineligible immigration status.
 Providing housing assistance to noncitizen students is prohibited [24 CFR 5.522].
 This prohibition extends to the noncitizen spouse of a noncitizen student as well as to minor children who accompany or follow to join the noncitizen student.
-Such prohibition does not extend to the citizen spouse of a noncitizen spouse and noncitizen student.
+Such prohibition does not extend to the citizen spouse of a noncitizen student or to the children of the citizen spouse and noncitizen student.
 Such a family is eligible for prorated assistance as a mixed family.